faizzmi/faizzmi/README.md

 - 💬 Ask me about **Technology and Personal Development**
 - 📫 How to reach me: **faizzmi74@gmail.com**
 - 😄 Pronouns: He/Him
+- ⚡ Fun fact:  "I code in light mode—no shame here!"

 ## About Me
-I’m a recent Software Engineering graduate with a passion for front-end development and a commitment to creating high-quality, user-friendly applications.
-Skilled in frameworks like Angular and Ionic Angular, as well as HTML, CSS, JavaScript, and TypeScript, I focus on building responsive and efficient web applications that meet modern standards.
+As a dedicated front-end developer and software engineer, I specialize in building responsive, intuitive, and visually appealing web applications using frameworks like Angular and Ionic Angular, alongside HTML, CSS, JavaScript, and TypeScript.
+I’m passionate about optimizing user experience and crafting applications that are both efficient and accessible.

-During my internship, I gained hands-on experience working in an Agile environment, where I improved my coding, testing, and collaboration skills.
-This experience strengthened my problem-solving abilities and deepened my enthusiasm for software engineering.

-At Universiti Malaysia Pahang Al-Sultan Abdullah, I achieved Dean’s List honors multiple times, showing my dedication and strong work ethic.
-My studies in programming, system design, and human-computer interaction gave me a well-rounded skill set to tackle technical challenges creatively.

-I enjoy working in teams, contributing new ideas, and finding ways to improve productivity.
-I’m excited to bring my skills, motivation, and eagerness to learn to a new role.
-Let’s connect if you’d like to discuss opportunities or share insights!
+My hands-on experience in Agile environments has shaped my approach to software development, equipping me with a strong foundation in coding, testing, and collaboration.
+I bring a detail-oriented mindset and a keen eye for identifying innovative solutions to complex problems.

+An AI enthusiast, I’m always eager to explore the latest in machine learning and AI technologies to find creative ways to integrate intelligence into applications.
+I enjoy sharing ideas with my team, enhancing productivity, and constantly refining my skill set.
+I’m excited to contribute my skills, passion, and drive to a role that values creativity and forward-thinking.
+Let’s connect to explore opportunities!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/faizazmi7/)